We Know the Devil: Development

 The game's writer, Aevee Bee, stated that the game was created with three main characters in order to explore how, in the process of creating friendships, other bonds must also be weakened.
 In the game itself, while two characters can form a close relationship, one character must generally be left out.
 This was intended to be a difficult choice in order to parallel real relationships, where everyone is equally deserving of attention but a natural closeness draws certain people together.

 The game's main characters were influenced by the Sailor Scouts of Sailor Moon.
 The "strong female role models and explicit gay relationships" of the series made it a "rallying point" for "young queer women of the 90's", making it a foil for the stifling rural, religious setting that forces the characters to hide their sexuality.

-The game was made available on Date Nighto for $6.66.
-The developers attempted to set the same price for it on Steam, but were unable to due to Steam's price brackets.
+The game was made available on Date Nighto for $6.66 USD.
+The developers attempted to set the same price for it on Steam, but were initially unable to due to Steam's price brackets.
+As of 2026, the Steam version is priced at $6.66 USD.